Ted-V/selenium-demo/README.md

 | TC004   | Clicking the Delete button on a book at random deletes that book from the library                | Select a book at random and click its Delete button.                | The deleted book is no longer in the library.                                             |
 | TC005   | Clicking the toggle reading status button on a book at random toggle's that books reading status | Select a book at random and click its toggle reading status button. | The selected book's reading status changed from "Complete" to "Incomplete" or vice versa. |

 Although these tests could easily be performed manually, the purpose of this project was to learn how to use Selenium WebDriver to automate them.
-I imagine these tests could be used in regression testing if I were to later add more features to the app.
+I imagine these tests could be used in regression testing if I were to add more features to the app.

 I should note that I did not conduct cross-browser testing.
 One of the major preconditions for these tests is that they are performed in FireFox web browser.